maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-building-a-shopping-cart.md

       label: `${quantityPrefix}${product.label}`,
       amount: {
         currency: product.currency,
-        value: getLineItemValueFromProduct(product),
+        value: lineItemValueFromProduct(product),
       }
     };
   });
 }

-function getTotalValueFromProducts(products) {
+function totalValueFromProducts(products) {
   return products.reduce((total, product) => {
-    return total + getLineItemValueFromProduct(product);
+    return total + lineItemValueFromProduct(product);
   }, 0);
 }
 ```

-The first function `getLineItemValueFromProduct()` you can see in the example code above, takes a `product` object, containing it's quantity and value, and calculates the total price by multiplication of those two values.
+The first function `lineItemValueFromProduct()` you can see in the example code above, takes a `product` object, containing it's quantity and value, and calculates the total price by multiplication of those two values.

-The `getDisplayItemsFromProducts()` helper function takes an array of products and builds a new `displayItems` object from it.
+The `displayItemsFromProducts()` helper function takes an array of products and builds a new `displayItems` object from it.
 Because the [current specification of the Payment Request API](https://www.w3.org/TR/payment-request/) does not mention any way of specifying a quantity on a payment item, we have to use it's `label` property for providing informations about how often one item was added to the shopping cart.
 If the quantity is higher than `1` a prefix in the form of `2 x` is added to the products label.

-In the `getTotalValueFromProducts()` helper function, we're using JavaScripts `Array.reduce()` function to calculate the total value of all products in the shopping cart store.
+In the `totalValueFromProducts()` helper function, we're using JavaScripts `Array.reduce()` function to calculate the total value of all products in the shopping cart store.

 ## Full code and demo
 The code snippets in this article only illustrate the most important parts of the code.
 If you want to see the full code, please [take a look at the code at the GitHub repository](https://github.com/maoberlehner/markus-oberlehner-net/tree/dev/static/demos/2017-09-10/payment-request-api/index.html).